-Nokia Lumia 925 said to be launching at AT&T in mid-September for $99Alex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 925 said to be launching at AT&T in mid-September for $99Alex Wagner - Editorial Director of News and Content

 Following a rumor from earlier this week that claimed that the Nokia Lumia 925 would soon be making its way to more U.S. carriers, a new report has come forward with some additional details on the phone's travel plans.